jaronritter01/cryptoAI/researchNotes.md

 * batch size refers to number of data points being processed at one time without update to weights
 * in our example 1 hour is a data point and 32 data points would be a batch if the batch size was 32
+* I read that the optimal batch size is 64 or some other factor of 8
+* with a data size of 34496, if we have 98 time steps, we would have 352 batches and I think that is good
+* the other option is 64 time steps and 539 batches
+* I think that lstm models kinda top out on time steps around 250 - 300

 * time steps refer to the sequential length of the data
 * for example if we had 6 hours of data, then the time step would be 6 and our input would look like